withastro/astro/packages/integrations/prefetch/README.md

 ## Configuration

-The Astro Prefetch integration handles which links on the stie are prefetched and it has its own options.
+The Astro Prefetch integration handles which links on the site are prefetched and it has its own options.
 Change these in the `astro.config.mjs` file which is where your project's integration settings live.

 <details>
   <summary><strong>config.selector</strong></summary>